softrams/uswds-gatsby-apidocs-starter/README.md

 - Consistent, delightful and modern experiences for customers across Federal Agencies
 - Rapid prototyping and development for Federal Agencies and Federal Contractors without having to reinvent the wheel
 - Accelerates innovation and delivery to market

+> **Note:** This work is NOT endorsed, sponsored, funded or supported in anyway by the US Government or Centers for Medicare & Medicaid Services or any other agency.
+Our work is an open source project and initially built by our teams at Softrams and is being shared with the community.
+We support Federal Agencies and build empowering digital services for them.
+So we built this as a template to help our teams and other Federal Agencies and Federal Contractors build their own API documentation.
+Use of Centers for Medicare & Medicaid Services in the template is strictly meant for illustration purposes only, to showcase how multiple API products can be supported as an integrated API Hub for better, consistent and seamless experience.

 ## Key Features